tochman/the_blue_print/chapters/09-1-build-optimization.md

 **Key principle**: Measure first, optimize second, validate third.
 :::

-## Understanding the Build Process: From Development to Production
+## Understanding the build process: From development to production

 Before diving into specific techniques, let's understand what actually happens when you "build" a React application.
 This mental model will help you make better optimization decisions.

-### Development vs Production: Two Different Worlds {.unnumbered .unlisted}
+### Development vs production: Two different worlds {.unnumbered .unlisted}

 **Development mode prioritizes:**